Time to round up obliquely tube-related trivia, including potato zealots, vegetable toys, consumption, aqueducts, and Captain America…

 George Lerner came up with the idea in the early 1940s, but it didn’t catch on due to concerns about food waste during wartime rationing.
 By 1949, though, the boom was on: two chickens in every pot, two cars in every garage, all consumption conspicuous, food waste lost in the blinding glare of so much chrome trim.
 The toy was a hit, with attachments given away in cereal boxes—at least until Hasbro came calling in 1952.
 Lerner sold them the rights, and Mr. Potato Head soon became the first toy advertised on television.

-Things hummed along until 1964 when complaints about “rotten mustachioed vegetables in my icebox” and “tetanus boosters” made their way to government regulators.
+Things hummed along until 1964 when complaints about “rotten mustachioed vegetables” and “tetanus boosters” made their way to government regulators.
 Forced at first to dull the pushpins for safety, Hasbro quickly caved and began including a plastic potato in the box.
 Later offshoots included Mrs. Potato Head, Brother Spud, Sister Yam, Oscar the Orange, Pete the Pepper, Cooky the Cucumber, and Dr. Squash Skull (not really on the last one).
 Mister Potato Head was enshrined in the toy hall of fame in 2000, and if you poorly translate it you end up with: Herr Kartoffelkopf, Señor Papa Cabeza, Monsieur Tête de Pommes.

 • • •

 3. Tuberculosis, a bacterial infection caused by Mycobacterium tuberculosis, has plagued humans for millennia with such ruthlessness that it’s been called “Captain Among these Men of Death.”
 Almost universally, no matter the language, tuberculosis is called consumption, though one literal Chinese translation refers to it grimly as “corpse disease.”
 Some notes on the history of TB: